Congregational Care Ministry Seminar

 - Proactively seek to encourage and care for persons in need

-This three-day seminar, presented by Executive Pastor Karen Lampe and Pastor Wendy Chrostek and the Congregational Care team is designed to prepare lay volunteers to work alongside pastors and staff to minister to and care for your congregation as Congregational Care Ministers.
-The training is based on Pastor Karen’s book The Caring Congregation, which serves as a manual to guide pastors and churches to organize their congregations for care and equip people to listen, visit, comfort and encourage congregants.
+This two-day seminar, presented by Pastor Wendy Chrostek and the Congregational Care team is designed to prepare lay volunteers to work alongside pastors and staff to minister to and care for your congregation as Congregational Care Ministers.
+The training is based on recently retired Pastor Karen Lampe’s book The Caring Congregation, which serves as a manual to guide pastors and churches to organize their congregations for care and equip people to listen, visit, comfort and encourage congregants.

 Upon completion of this seminar, volunteers will be equipped to provide care on behalf of the church.
 They will develop active listening skills and theologically appropriate responses, as well as be given Scripture suggestions for various situations.